ERI information ruling shows PFI is bad news for

 Worryingly, our new Government appears not to be listening, yet

-the UK Government is consulting on extending FOI down south to private
+the UK Government is consulting on extending FOI down south to

-companies delivering public contracts.
+private companies delivering public contracts.

-UNISON has always said, that the bottom line is that
+UNISON has always said, that the bottom line is

-are providing for it!
+what services they are providing for it!

 See